apes-soft/tinker/README.md

 * inactive atoms (all atoms are active)
 * unused thermostats and barostats

-In general most keywords that require a number value such as OpenMP threads, box sizes, cutoffs values, etc. are still valid and active.
+In general most keywords that require a number value such as `openmp-threads`, box sizes, cutoffs values, etc. are still valid and active.
 Most keywords that specify certain features such as barostats, integrators, etc. are not.